Learn more about our Book with Confidence and Travel Updates.

 Marvel at the Speyer Cathedral and savor the warmth of a home-hosted dinner

-You'll have the morning at leisure, or you can join an optional tour to charming Heidelberg.
-Later, you’ll depart for a tour of Speyer and its eponymous 11th-century cathedral.
-Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many former emperors and heads of state.
-Unforgettable Moment: You'll enjoy some delightful coffee and cake in the home of a local, giving you the opportunity to chat and learn more about this city and its culture.
-Some delightful entertainment awaits you onboard this evening.
+Later, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral, a wonder of Romanesque architecture.
+Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many emperors and heads of state.
+Back on the ship, get ready to celebrate German-style during a festive party!

 Join an optional tour to Heidelberg, a UNESCO World Heritage Site that is home to Germany’s oldest college, Heidelberg University.
 Enjoy panoramic views from the plaza of imposing Heidelberg Castle, a Gothic-Renaissance ruin of red stone looming above the downtown and see the castles famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.